 - This light-duty vehicle sensitivity analysis helps assess the potential impact to light-duty liquids demand using alternate assumptions around EV penetration, changes in fuel efficiency or broader mobility trends.

-- In the 2021 Outlook, we project battery-electric vehicles to be 20% of all new car sales by 2035 and 35% by 2050.
-This sensitivity assumes 100% electric vehicle sales from 2035 onward, resulting in a fully electrified global car fleet by 2050.
+- In the Outlook, we project battery-electric vehicles to be 24% of all new car sales by 2035 and 36% by 2050.
+This sensitivity assumes 100% battery electric vehicle sales from 2035 onward, resulting in an almost fully electrified global car fleet by 2050 (97% BEV).

-- This 100% electric fleet would reduce global demand for oil (excluding biofuels) to the levels of the early 2010s.
-CO2 emissions decrease 4% versus the Outlook, with the decline in light-duty CO2 emissions partially offset by emissions from increased power generation.
+- This 100% electric fleet would reduce global demand for oil (excluding biofuels) to around the same level it was in 2010.
+CO2 emissions decrease about 4% versus the Outlook, with the decline in light-duty CO2 emissions partially offset by emissions from increased power generation.

 All modes of commercial transportation grow

-- Commercial transportation rises in all regions, with more than 100% of the growth in developing countries, driven by increases in population and GDP and decline in total demand in developed nations.
+- Commercial transportation rises in all regions, with 80% of the growth in developing countries, driven by increases in population and GDP.

 - While all regions see some increased demand, Asia Pacific leads the growth, accounting for more than 40% of commercial transportation energy demand by 2050.